 - a person being harassed because they're linked to someone with a certain protected characteristic

 - a person who witnesses harassment, if what they've seen has violated their dignity or created an intimidating, hostile, degrading, humiliating or offensive working environment for them

 - harassment because of a person's sex, for example a male boss regularly putting down a female employee because she's a woman

 - sexual harassment, which is unwanted behaviour of a sexual nature.
 This can be written, verbal, imagery, physical or sexual assault.
 For example, someone making sexual comments or trying to touch someone against their will

-- being treated unfairly because they've received or stood up against these types of harassment
+- being treated less favourably because they've received or stood up against these types of harassment

 What you can do

 It can be easier to start by talking with your employer or someone senior at work to try and resolve the problem.

 If you do not feel comfortable doing this or the issue is very serious, you can raise a formal grievance.